Okanjo/okanjo-docs/docs/Media.md

 }
 ```

 ### Size Descriptions

 See also [MediaImageConstants](Constants.html#MediaImageConstants).

+`original`
+:   The original image provided by the user, as-is.
 `listing`
 :   `Product` Used on product cards.
+Variable-sized.
+Scaled to best fit and cropped from the middle to completely fill the bounds.
+`listing_fixed`
+:   `Product` Used on product cards.
+Fixed-sized square.
 Scaled to best fit and cropped from the middle to completely fill the bounds.
 `detail`
 :   `Product` Used in the product image viewer on the detail view.
 This is not the full-size image.
 Scaled and matted.
 `thumbnail`